sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/home.md

   only return zero for equal elements.
 The library provides an implementation that uses hash code for this, making an arbitrary but consistent decision when collisions occur.
-Note however that this type is not suitable for use when any kind of persistence is involved, because these arbitrary decisions are not guarenteed to be the same across runs.
+Note however that this type is not suitable for use when any kind of persistence is involved, because these arbitrary decisions are not guaranteed to be the same across runs.
 * ⚠ Is add-only, for the moment at least - no removals (purely because I don't need removals yet).